portalfreak014/calebpfohl/arabic/docs/MARKETING_STRATEGY_AND_ROADMAP.md

 - Complete one unit end to end before expanding thinly across many units.
 - Prioritize coverage based on actual student demand and current instructional timing.
 - Establish a content QA checklist: Arabic spelling, diacritics policy, transliteration policy, English gloss accuracy, duplicate detection, source/permission review, and review date.
+- Build glossary pages from the authoritative files in `arabic/data/glossary/`, organized by unit and chapter.
+- Preserve the book-derived Arabic and English transcription exactly in the public glossary view; keep any future corrections, notes, or enhanced lexical metadata separate from the source display.
+- Link glossary chapters to the corresponding quiz or matching activity only when that activity is available.
 - Improve repeatable import and validation tooling for unit, glossary, quiz, and matching data.
 - Display a content version or last-reviewed date where it helps users identify current material.